Bobby A. Suarez: Later career

 In 1990, Suarez was given a special award by the European Publishers.
 He was awarded the Gregorio Valdez Memorial Award and the Ciriaco Santiago Memorial Award both by the Filipino Academy of Motion Picture Arts and Sciences(FAMAS).
 The Ciriaco Santiago Memorial Award was given to honor performers and directors of productions who have gained international recognition for their cinematic excellence.
 In February 2006, The Singapore Straits Times gave Mr. Suarez a special award for his contribution in helping place Singapore in the Movie World Map.
 In December of that same year, he was given a Lifetime Achievement Award by the International Academy of Film and Television for helping put the Philippines in the Movie World Map.

-Mr. Suarez's experience and mastery in the art and science of international movie production, distribution, and marketing of commercial movies is evidenced by his membership of prestigious organizations such as the Writer's Guild of the Philippines, the Director's Guild of the Philippines, the Writers Guild of America-West, the Independent Movie Producers Importers Distributors Association of the Philippines (IMPIDAP), and the Philippine Motion Pictures Producers Association (PMPPA).
+He is a member of several national film organizations including the Writer's Guild of the Philippines, the Director's Guild of the Philippines, the Writers Guild of America-West, the Independent Movie Producers Importers Distributors Association of the Philippines (IMPIDAP), and the Philippine Motion Pictures Producers Association (PMPPA).

 Up until his passing, Suarez tried to find funding for a Cleopatra Wong sequel, and a catholic film named The Girl that saw Jesus come down from the Cross.